storageos/storageos.github.io/_docs/install/docker/plugin.md

  - capabilities: [CAP_SYS_ADMIN]
 Do you grant the above permissions? [y/N]
 ```

+If the KV store is not local, supply the IP address of the Consul service using
+the `KV_ADDR` environment variable.

 Volumes should then be provisioned using the alias i.e. `--volume-driver storageos`.